 A red-dirt colored, two-story building stands on the northeast corner at SW 25 and Western, where one of the most celebrated chefs in the world got the foundation for his culinary training.
 The intersection was one of the busiest in town when John and Levita Bayless opened the Hickory House there in 1949.

+"We opened with money in the register and our inventory, that’s it,” Levita Anderson said.
+"We served three generations of customers in that building.”
+Their son Rick last week was crowned Top Chef Master on Bravo’s competition between some of the world’s finest chefs.
+Bayless, 55, has won numerous awards but said the latest was more personal.
+"If I needed garlic, I had to peel it myself,” he said after the show Aug.
+19. "I really had to rely on my own experience and my own creativity to succeed.
+I haven’t had to do that in a really long time.”
 Without the Hickory House, there likely would have been no Frontera Grill, Topolobampo or Xoco.
 No line of Frontera Foods, six cookbooks or six seasons of "Mexico: One Plate at a Time.”
 By now, Bayless likely would be a professor of linguistic anthropology.
 His passion for food is only exceeded by his passion to succeed, a trait he says he and his siblings inherited from their mother.

 Viva MexicoBefore Bayless left high school, he ran the catering arm of the family business.
 The load was heavy, but the labor served him well.
 He used those skills while in grad school at the University of Michigan to open a catering business.